view from the inside of a glass igloo in finland looking at the northern lights

 Copyright: ©Apukka Resort

-They’ve thought of things like a seating area, an electric fireplace for coziness and warmth, a thermostat so you can control the temperature, and hooks for hanging your winter coat: all these little elements set Apukka Resort ahead!
+The interior of the glass igloos are minimalist but with nice touches that make your stay more comfortable.
+All the little elements set Apukka apart: rooms have a seating area, an electric fireplace for coziness and warmth, a thermostat so you can control the temperature, and hooks for hanging your winter coat.

 Best of all, these glass roof cabins (called Aurora Cabins) offer you incredible views of the Northern lights dancing overhead as you lay on your back in bed!
 It’s the perfect way to see the Northern lights.